Lance Stroll signs for Williams in 2017

 He was just 12 when he joined Ferrari's young driver academy before moving to a wider role in the Williams development program.

-Off track he also has another magic ingredient for wannabe racers -- the support of his billionaire father Lawrence Stroll, who made his money in fashion retail and according to Forbes is worth $2.4 billion.
+Off track he also has another magic ingredient for wannabe racers -- the support of his father Lawrence Stroll, who made his money in fashion retail and according to Forbes is worth $2.4 billion.

-Stroll Snr also collects vintage Ferraris and sparked his son's love of racing when he bought him a kart for his fifth birthday.
+Stroll Sr. also collects vintage Ferraris and sparked his son's love of racing when he bought him a kart for his fifth birthday.

 "I've enjoyed success in karting, F4, Toyota Racing Series and most recently F3 -- winning every category I've competed in -- so I believe I have earned a shot in F1," said Stroll Jr.